 The stakes are high when it comes to many claims.
 Insurance companies and their attorneys know this.
 That’s why they often take a tough stance and do everything they can to deny your claim.

 We can fight back for you.
 We know what evidence to look for.
 We know what strategies work.
 We know how to negotiate.
-We know the games insurance companies often play.
+We know the games insurance companies play.
 They don’t intimidate us.
 If they refuse to cooperate, we will not hesitate to file a lawsuit or take other legal action on your behalf.
 If necessary, we can prepare your case to go to court in Columbus or wherever your accident occurred in Ohio.
 We won’t back down when the work gets tough.

 Don’t wait to take legal action.
 The clock is running.
 In most cases, you only have two years from the date of your accident to take legal action in Ohio, including filing a lawsuit.
 This deadline is known as the statute of limitations.
 The sooner you take legal action in most cases, the better.